astravant/digitalgarden/_notes/daily-notes.md

 > Decentralized governance and the ability to handle business differently is the ultimate game-changer. – Mark Cuban

-- ==New technology takes longer to adapt than most people think.
+==New technology takes longer to adapt than most people think.
 Streaming was created in 1995 and 26 years later in 2021, people still watch traditional television.==

 # April 16, 2021

-==Every time a notification, a phone call, or email distracts us, our neural networks get rewired.
+Every time a notification, a phone call, or email distracts us, our neural networks get rewired.
 We become more distractible.
 Less able to focus.
 More addicted.

 # April 15, 2021